Signs of Child Abuse and Neglect

 - Becoming emotionally distant or especially attention needy

 If your child is displaying any of these signs, they may be the victims of abuse or neglect and the appropriate parties should be held accountable.

 Abuse and neglect at any age is traumatizing, but it can be especially so for children.
 Not only can it cause lasting mental anguish and suffering, but the financial burden due to medical costs can also be a long-term concern.
 Our lawyers are experienced legal professionals who are here to support you and your family during these hard times.
-Contact the Fort Lauderdale child injury lawyers of Winston Law Firm, at 984-475-9666 to speak with one of our attorneys today.
+Contact the Fort Lauderdale child injury lawyers of [firm-name], at 984-475-9666 to speak with one of our attorneys today.